Placeholder-Software/wasmbox/docs/reference/code/wasmtime/global.md

 ### `ValueKind Kind`

 Get the type of this global variable.
+See more about ValueKind [here](./valuekind.md).

 ### `Mutability Mutability`

-Get the mutability of this variable.
+Get the a value which indicates if this global is read-only.